Forex Trading in the Netherlands

 The Netherlands boasts a thriving forex market, ranking among Europe’s main destinations for currency trading.
 Its importance as a financial hub has strengthened even more following the relocation of financial services companies after Brexit.

 The Dutch forex market enjoys deep liquidity, especially when trading hours overlap with those in the US.
-And thanks to tight regulatory frameworks and close supervision by local authorities, traders can confidently go about their business with forex brokers.
+And thanks to tight regulatory frameworks and close supervision by local authorities, traders can confidently go about their business with forex day trading platforms.

 Article Sources